 A long flight in an economy seat doesn't have to be something to endure.
-Try and get an aisle seat for easy access to galley when required and let these tips help you travel more comfortably.
+Try and get an aisle seat for easy access to the galley when required (or just to take a quick walk to get your blood flowing) and let these tips help you travel more comfortably.

 Avoiding Jet Lag

 Jet lag is the disruption of the body's rhythms with travel across time zones, plus probably pre-travel sleep deprivation.
 You need to adopt the 'rhythms' of your destination to help adjust, so set your watch to the destination time as soon as you are on board.
 Flights east generally caused worse symptoms than those westbound.
-A general rule of thumb is that the number of days needed to recover is equal to two thirds of the time zones crossed.
+A general rule of thumb is that the number of days needed to recover is equal to two-thirds of the time zones crossed.
 With westbound flights, the number is half the time zones crossed.
-Find out more about Jet lag from About.com Air Travel.

-Even with liquid security restrictions, we are allowed basic toiletries on board.
-(Do check before traveling in case the situation changes.)
-I'd advise taking a small toothpaste (under 100ml) and toothbrush, a small moisturizer, and deodorant.
-This should also stop people taking too long on the toilets!
-Remember you can freshen up in the airport toilets when you collect your luggage if you have friends coming to meet you and you're worried about smelling!Continue to 5 of 10 below.
+Even with liquid security restrictions, you are allowed basic toiletries on board.
+Do check before traveling in case the situation changes.
+We'd advise taking a small toothpaste (under 100 ml) and toothbrush, a small moisturizer, and deodorant.
+This should also stop people taking too long on the toilets.
+Remember you can freshen up in the airport toilets when you collect your luggage if you have friends coming to meet you and you're worried about smelling.